 Ground Round: Even when ground round is in the form of ground meat it is tough and you can taste the gristle.
 Ground round should be avoided.

-Ground Beef: This could be any part of the cow and is generally inconsistent and fatty even if the label reads 80/20 and is typically a fine grind.
+This could be any part of the cow is generally inconsistent and fatty.
+Even if the label reads 80/20 and is typically a fine grind.
 Avoid this.

 Ground Angus Beef: More expensive than the other meats listed here and I am not sure what cut they use for it.
 Angus has a unique flavor and is a great option if not adding other flavors to the burger patties.